Grotke/BookScanner/README.md

 # Android Book Scanner
+###Update
-OUTDATED: I haven't gotten around to updating this documentation yet, but this app is completed.
+I haven't gotten around to updating this documentation yet, but this app is completed.
 You can find an updated description and screenshots at http://www.josephcmontgomery.com/projects.html#bookscanner

-Android app that scans books, stores information from Google Books, then allows users to view cataloged book information.
+Android app that scans books, stores information from Google Books, then allows users to view cataloged book information and record the physical location of their books.

 <img src="https://github.com/Grotke/screenshots/blob/master/bookscannermenu.png" width="300">
 <img src="https://github.com/Grotke/screenshots/blob/master/scanneranotherbookedit.png" width="300">